- Your user profile allows a PC's settings and preferences to be accustomed to your needs.

-- Errors and corruption can make profiles become inaccessible, and this guide covers some of the things that you can do when that happens.
+- Errors can make profiles become inaccessible, and this guide will show you how to fix that.

-- Take a look at our dedicated User Profile page for more interesting articles on the matter.
+- Take a look at our Windows 10 Errors Fix page for more troubleshooting guides.

 Most people using Windows 10 usually create a user profile when they first install the operating system or they log in from the administrator account if they are the only ones using the PC.

 Having a user profile on Windows 10 helps you customize your own settings when you login like the desktop theme, the installed programs you need only on that user profile or modify the sound settings of the system to your liking.